tomaszzarzeczny/Investor/README.md

 Ray Dalio's "How the Economic Machine Works" provides a framework for understanding economic cycles.
 It helps to assess the current economic cycle based on key indicators such as: GDP growth, interest rate, inflation rate, and unemployment rate.
 Below there is a description of each phase of the economic cycle in relation to these indicators.

-1. **Current GDP Growth**: If GDP growth is high, it suggests economic expansion.
+1. **GDP Growth**: If GDP growth is high, it suggests economic expansion.
 If it's slowing down, it might indicate reaching a peak or entering a recession.
 If it's negative, it could signify a recession or depression.

-2. **Current Interest Rate**: Central banks often adjust interest rates to influence economic activity.
+2. **Interest Rate**: Central banks often adjust interest rates to influence economic activity.
 Low-interest rates typically stimulate borrowing and spending, fueling economic expansion.
 High-interest rates can cool down the economy and lead to a slowdown.

-3. **Current Inflation Rate**: Moderate inflation is often a sign of a healthy economy, indicating demand without excessive price increases.
+3. **Inflation Rate**: Moderate inflation is often a sign of a healthy economy, indicating demand without excessive price increases.
 High inflation might prompt central banks to raise interest rates to curb it, potentially leading to a peak or recession.
 Deflation, on the other hand, can signal economic weakness.

-4. **Current Unemployment Rate**: Low unemployment rates suggest a strong economy with ample job opportunities, characteristic of an expansion phase.
+4. **Unemployment Rate**: Low unemployment rates suggest a strong economy with ample job opportunities, characteristic of an expansion phase.
 Rising unemployment can indicate a slowdown or recession, while persistently high unemployment may signal a depression.

 ## Economic phases